techjay-c/tp/docs/UserGuide.md

   <ul>
     <li>ToothTracker will not allow the addition of appointments that clashes with existing appointments
         with the same dentist or patient.</li>
-    <li>ToothTracker only allows for the addition of appointments from the year 2000 and onwards.</li>
+    <li>ToothTracker only allows the addition of appointments from the year 2000 and onwards.</li>
     <li>When adding an appointment, the list of appointments shown may get filtered, resulting in the new appointment not showing up in the appointment list.
-        Please use <code>list-appointment</code> if you want the new appointment to show up.</li>
+        Please use <code>list-appointment</code> if you want the new appointment to be displayed.</li>
-    <li>After adding an appointment, the details of the appointment cannot be changed regardless of changes to related attributes (E.g. treatment duration, dentist's name).
+    <li>After adding an appointment, the details of the appointment cannot be changed regardless of the changes made to related attributes (e.g. treatment duration, dentist's name).
-        Please delete the appointment and add a new one if you wish to update the changes.</li>
+        Please delete the appointment and add a new appointment if you wish to update the changes.</li>
   </ul>
 </div>